These grants are made possible in part by donations to the SMT-Forward campaign.

 Applications must include the following items:

-6. For publications: letter to the author from the publisher or journal editor, confirming acceptance of the publication, and informing the author about expenses that the publisher or journal will not cover (likely distinct from, and more detailed than, the original letter of acceptance)
+- Where relevant, a letter confirming acceptance of the project and outlining expenses that will not be covered (likely distinct from, and more detailed than, the original letter of acceptance)

-7. For conferences/workshops: documentation from the host organization and/or funding body, confirming the viability of the conference, and informing the organizer/leader about expenses that the institution/funding body will and will not cover
+- For conferences/workshops: documentation from the host organization and/or funding body confirming the viability of the conference, and informing the organizer/leader about expenses that the institution/funding body will and will not cover

 Contact the committee with any further questions.